Saudi says arrests man over killing of policeman in Shi'ite area

 The Saudi government in January issued a list of 23 residents of Qatif who it said were responsible for attacks on security forces, acting at the behest of “a foreign power”, widely understood to mean Iran.

-Shi‘ites in Qatif, who often raise the Bahraini flag in shows of solidarity with their co-religionists in the tiny Gulf Arab country, have repeatedly said the protests are not organized by Iran.
+Shi‘ites in Qatif, who often raise the Bahraini flag in shows of solidarity with their co-religionists in the tiny Gulf Arab country, have repeatedly said the protests are not organised by Iran.